Jexc0de/Steam-Search/README.md

 > (make sure the local host the server is running on is the same that the fetchs are being sent too on Frontend\src\MainPage.jsx lines 13 and 21, by default its port 5000)

-> Once you've done, open a new terminal for the frontend local host
+> Once you've done that open a new terminal for the frontend local host

 cd frontend
 npm install